JoeSmoePoe/REVISED/README.md

   <li><b>minimum_chests</b> - minimum amount of chest for script to stop rerolling</li>
   <li><b>delay</b> - delay between rerolls in seconds, increase when script is skipping good rolls or its just too fast.<br><br>
   Safe amount for high-end pc is 0.2<br>
-  If you have low-end pc then try 0</li>
+  If you have low-end pc then try 0</li><br>
+  <b>HOWEVER!</b> try to experiment with the delay setting!
   <li><b>keybind></b> - keybind for rolling chests</li>
 </ul>

 ## Instructions
-After you started the script, go and focus on Roblox window.<br>Make sure your resolution is set to 1920x1080 and Roblox is in fullscreen.<br>Open quests tab and add 3 quests on top.<br>Make sure you can roll the minimum amount of chests per quest in config before starting it.<br>After you started it with your keybind, let it run till it stops.<br>If you experience any issues, or setted minimum chests to a too high amount, press <code>END</code> to turn off the script
+After you started the script, go and focus on Roblox window.<br>Make sure your resolution is set to 1920x1080 and Roblox is in fullscreen.<br>Open quests tab and add 3 quests on top.<br>Make sure you can roll the minimum amount of chests per quest in config before starting it.<br>After you started it with your keybind (default F2), let it run till it stops.<br>If you experience any issues, or setted minimum chests to a too high amount, press <code>F3</code> (or your custom keybind) to turn off the script

 ## Disclaimers
 Script can sometimes skip a good roll or dont recognize the quest content, it's AI.
 However try to increase delay in config if you feel like its skipping too much.